cabinetoffice/national-leadership-centre-website/pages/awards.md

 Your nomination should be supported by a senior member of staff from within one of the organisations represented in the nominated project.

-Nominations should be sent to NLC@CabinetOffice.gov.uk
+Nominations should be sent to NLC@CabinetOffice.gov.uk with the email subject line: NLC Award for Public Service - Nomination.

 The deadline for nomination is Friday 3 January 2020.